 - Work Study

 - Foster care income from the State

-Disability Insurance Income (if the employer pays for the insurance – if the employee pays for insurance, it does not count as earned income)
+- Disability Insurance Income (only if the employer pays for the insurance – if the employee pays for insurance, it does not count as earned income)

 All Prosperity Account savers must have a source of income during the savings period.
 Savers cannot open a Prosperity Account until they verify there is earned income in the household from a job or a business.
 An individual who receives only Social Security income (or any other benefit income) cannot be a Prosperity Account saver because benefit income is not considered earned income.
 However, if someone else in the household has earned income, the Social Security benefit earner can save using that other person’s earned income.

 Acceptable Earned Income Verification Documentation (for both eligibility and employment)